 Yes.
 A stable internet connection is necessary to play Mines of Dalarnia.

 You can play Mines of Dalarnia’s free demo without creating an account or paying any fees.
-However, to have access to the game and its Play-2-Earn features you will have to use DAR on several occasions.
+However, to have access to the game and its Play-And-Earn features you will have to use DAR on several occasions.

 The project does not sell items that give a competitive advantage.
 Players can, however, buy and sell items and resources from each other.